 Early in 2013, we announced our adoption of the Drupal content management system (CMS) as our preferred CMS, and our migration of our existing Apostrophe-based sites to Drupal.
 Since our announcement, we have started our migration, including the sites for Trinity College of Arts & Sciences and the Academic Advising Center.
-Our decision is based on Drupal's advantages, such as offering a more robust and flexible development platform and system, a friendly editor user-interface for content updates, a dynamic and worldwide community of active, engaged and welcoming developers, designers and users as well as the fact that Duke has selected Drupal to be the dominant platform for site development.
+We based our decision on D`rupal's advantages, such as offering a more robust and flexible development platform and system, a friendly editor user-interface for content updates, a dynamic and worldwide community of active, engaged and welcoming developers, designers and users as well as the fact that Duke has selected Drupal to be the dominant platform for site development.

 To help further assist our Drupal efforts at Duke, we are sharing our modules and knowledge with the greater Duke and Drupal communities.
 These pages will provide information we hope you will find useful, whether you're a developer, designer, editor, or however you participate within the Drupal ecosystem at Duke.

 Interested in learning more?

 If you're interested in developing your Drupal skills, lynda.com has a number of Drupal-specific training courses.
 See the Office of Information Technology's website for information on how to take advantage of these online tutorials.

 We are also hosting “Open Office” hours where you may come by with your questions.
 Here is more information on our next event: